evennia/evennia/README.txt

 Current Status
 --------------

+Oct 2012:
+Changed Evennia from the Modified Artistic 1.0 license to the more standard and permissive BSD license.
+Lots of updates and bug fixes as more people start to use it in new ways.
+Lots of new caching and speed-ups.

 March 2012:
 Evennia's API has changed and simplified slightly in that the base-modules where removed from game/gamesrc.
 Instead admins are